dougeby/IntuneDocs/intune-user-help/enroll-your-device-in-intune-ios.md

 Your device is now enrolled in Intune, and you are taken back to the Company Portal app.

 > [!Note]
 > If your organization is using telecom expense management software, you will have an additional few steps to complete before your device is fully enrolled.
 Find out more [here](enroll-your-device-with-telecom-expense-management-ios.md).
+If your organization is using the Device Enrollment Program, find out more [here](enroll-your-device-dep-ios.md).

 Still need help?
 Contact your IT admin.
 For contact information, check the [Company Portal website](http://portal.manage.microsoft.com).